-In addition to the training module, a base line assessment of the herbaceous vegetation in the Kempiana Nature Reserve has been completed both remotely, by an external consultant, and ground-truthed by the Applied Learning Unit, CSA and SAEON staff.
+In addition to the training module, a base line assessment of the herbaceous vegetation in the Kempiana Nature Reserve has been completed both remotely, by an external consultant, and ground-truthed by the Research and Development Department, CSA and SAEON staff.

 Funding for this project and EcoRanger training development was gratefully received from the German Cooperation in the Southern Africa Development Community [Deutsche Gesellschaft Für Internationale Zusammenarbeit (GIZ)] Transboundary Use and Protection of Natural Resources Regional Programme.